Human Rights Act / Judicial Review

 WHAT IS JUDICIAL REVIEW?

 Judicial review is a type of legal challenge that you can bring against a public authority, asking a judge to examine the lawfulness of their decision, action or inaction.
-Note that the judge will look at the way the decision was made, not the decision itself.
+This will involve the judge looking at the way the decision was made, not the decision itself.

 WHO CAN USE JUDICIAL REVIEW?

-To bring a judicial review, you must demonstrate a sufficient connection to the decision, action or inaction.
+To bring a judicial review, you must demonstrate a ‘sufficient interest‘ in the decision, action or inaction.
 Normally this means you can challenge something that personally affects you or your community.
 An organisation may also be able to bring a judicial review in relation to a decision, action or inaction that has wider public importance.

 WHEN CAN I USE JUDICIAL REVIEW?